jundalisay/sp/content/en/superphysics/principles/definitions.md

 Karma | Action and Reaction, or Cause and Effect.
 Technically, the 7th kind of philosophical relation according to David Hume.
 Knowledge | The assimilation of perceptions with, or into, the abstract mind via ideas.
 Also, jiṋána as the subjectivization of objects (Sarkar)
-Length Contraction | Decrease of distance within space Life | The state where a mind has the ability to express independently of the physical aspects of the universe Locality | object or movement is relative to or influenced by its immediate surroundings (Quantum mechanics violates local causality)
+Length Contraction | Decrease of distance within space Life | The state where a mind has the ability to express independently of the physical aspects of the universe, by having more subtle waves
+Locality | object or movement is relative to or influenced by its immediate surroundings (Quantum mechanics violates local causality)
-Metaphysics | The study of the Supreme and Absolute Entities in non-physical forms Mind | the arena for experiences; The collective name of the Identity-Layer, Ego-Layer, and mind-stuff, and the effect of consciousness (Sarkar)
+Matter | A node made up of crude waves (from the Existence-expression point of view) Metaphysics | The study of the Supreme and Absolute Entities in non-physical forms Mind | The collective name of the Identity-Layer, Ego-Layer, and mind-stuff, and the effect of consciousness (Sarkar); a colection of waves that persist together as a node (from the Existence-expression point of view)
 Mode | modifications or versions of Substance
 Moral | the qualities of actions that will lead to positive feelings in the largest spacetime conceivable Negative feelings | feelings resulting from the Negative Force that naturally make us feel heavy, such as sadness, greed, hatred, and stress.
 These are the result of being adharmic or outside of one's true nature, since Existence is Positive